 Contact Paul Davis for all your property damage needs.
 (760) 360-1855

-- Report the damage to your insurance company as soon as you possibly can.
+- Report the damage to your insurance company as soon as you can.

-- Keep a listing of any and all household personal belongings or goods you have discarded and receipts for any expenses you incur in protecting your property.
+- Keep a listing of any and all household goods or personal belongings you have discarded and receipts for any expenses you incur in protecting your property.

 - Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are done.
+Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You have suffered a water loss.
-While you are waiting for help to arrive, listed below are some tips to help deal with the damage:
+While you are waiting for help to arrive, below are helpful tips to help deal with the damage:

-- Water Source: It is very important to shut off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.
+- Water Source: It is important to shut off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Carpeting: Blot wet carpeting with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+- Carpeting: Blot soaked carpet with clean, white towels.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

 You have suffered a fire loss.
-While you are waiting for help to arrive, below are some suggestions to help deal with the situation:
+While you are waiting for a member of the Paul Davis team to arrive, below are some helpful tips to help deal with the situation:

-- Carpets: Avoid walking or tracking on carpet if possible.
-Do not use “do-it-yourself” home carpet cleaners.
+- Carpets: Avoid walking on carpet if at all possible.
+Do not use ”DIY” home carpet cleaners.

-- Walls/Ceilings: Don’t attempt to wipe or wash ceilings and other absorbent surfaces.
+- Ceilings/Walls: Do not wipe or attempt to wash ceilings and other absorbent surfaces.

-- Doors: Shut all doors in affected areas to limit smoke odors as much as possible.
+- Doors: Shut all doors in affected rooms to restrict smoke odors as much as possible.

 - Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.

-If your home or business has been damaged by water, fire, mold, storm or other disaster, Call Paul!
+If your home or business has been damaged by fire, water, mold, storm or other disaster, Call Paul!